 1. Create a Gantt Chart of Journal Entries

-Almost every accountant knows that the closing process consist of numerous journal entries.
+Almost every accountant knows that the month end closing process consist of numerous journal entries.
 These entries vary in preparation; some take a few hours, while some may take days.
-Drafting a Gantt chart for recurring entries, with each having their own starting points and ending points, will help you keep your processes organized, and reduce the time required in preparing entries.
-It will also help you identify which entries you should focus at on a certain point in your cycle.
+Drafting a Gantt chart for recurring entries will help you keep your processes organized, and reduce the time required in preparing entries.
+This will also help you identify which entries you should focus at on a certain point in your cycle.

 2. Resist the Rush to Close Faster than Required

 No matter how routine your month end closing process is, you should never underestimate it.
 There are and there will be moments where in you will be tempted to rush your tasks and reports just to get things over with.
 Even though there is nothing wrong with finishing things early, it should not come at the expense of accuracy.

 On the other hand, if someone else is pressuring you to finish earlier than required, you should let them know that getting the numbers right is of paramount importance in accounting.
 Set expectations with the management or your client, especially with those who have no or little background with the month end closing process in accounting.